faida16/Resistors/Resistor-Guide.md

 A resistor is meant to reduce or regulate the current in a circuit.
 For other purposes and details like dividing voltage etc. see [{1}](https://en.wikipedia.org/wiki/Resistor).

+You can also use the app **Electronics Toolkit** [for Android](https://play.google.com/store/apps/details?id=com.daveyhollenberg.electronicstoolkit) or [for iOS](https://apps.apple.com/us/app/electronics-toolkit/id1350248261).

 ## Calculation
 Here is how you would calculate: